mkdocstrings/mkdocstrings/docs/usage/index.md

 The above tip about [Finding out the anchor](#finding-out-the-anchor) also applies the same way here.

 You may also notice that such a heading does not get rendered as a `<h1>` element directly, but rather the level gets shifted to fit the encompassing document structure.
-If you're curious about the implementation, check out [mkdocstrings.handlers.rendering.HeadingShiftingTreeprocessor][] and others.
+If you're curious about the implementation, check out [mkdocstrings.HeadingShiftingTreeprocessor][] and others.

 ### Cross-references to other projects / inventories